ITINERARY – BRESCIA

 The Nativity (1545)

-The large altarpiece adorned a side chapel of the Church of San Giuseppe in Brescia, which was dedicated to the Immaculate Conception.
-This theme influenced the production of the work, characterized by particular colours that enhance the Virgin’s mantle, emphasizing its purity.
-The scene is set at dusk, which refers to the iconographic tradition of the “crib at night”.
+The large altarpiece adorned a side chapel of the church of San Giuseppe in Brescia, dedicated to the Immaculate Conception.
+This theme influenced the painting’s development, in which the pearly white of the Virgin’s cloak—the true protagonist of the canvas—stands out, alluding to Mary’s purity.
+The decision to set the Nativity scene at dusk harks back to the iconographic tradition of the “night nativity scene,” which was particularly popular in Flemish painting.

 San Domenico’s Altarpiece: Coronation of the Virgin and San Domenico among Saints (1545/1548)